bjahoor/ROS2_Construct_Rover/README.md

 # ROS2_Construct_Rover

-This project was developed as I was learning to use ROS2, it showcases all the fundemental capabilities of ROS2 Humble middleware in python.
+This project was developed as I was learning to use ROS2, it showcases all the fundamental capabilities of ROS2 Humble middleware in python.
 Code was developed on a web-based virtual machine using "https://app.theconstruct.ai/".
-This has built-in features such as Gazebo, as well as an evaluation tool to validate my code, which is why you may notice some funny details (and this explain why I had to follow cetain naming conventions i.e. "quiz").
+This has built-in features such as Gazebo, as well as an evaluation tool to validate my code, which is why you may notice some funny details (and this explain why I had to follow certain naming conventions i.e. "quiz").

 I have detailed the function of each directory, more specifically the nodes below: